Proposed Water Rates--FY26

 Providing safe, reliable and affordable water is a priority for City of Columbia Utilities.

-The Water Utility is proposing a new water rate structure that will increase revenue 12% in Fiscal Year 2026.
+The Water Utility is implementing a new water rate structure that will increase revenue 12% in Fiscal Year 2026.
 However, the City of Columbia expects water bills to decrease for 65% of residential customers.

-Based on Stantec Consulting’s cost of service study and the American Water Works Association’s “Principles of Water Rates, Fees and Charges” manual, the Water Utility’s proposed rate structure was designed to implement a revenue increase for water utility capital improvements due to increasing costs related to operations and maintenance.
+Based on Stantec Consulting’s cost of service study and the American Water Works Association’s “Principles of Water Rates, Fees and Charges” manual, the Water Utility’s rate structure was designed to implement a revenue increase for water utility capital improvements due to increasing costs related to operations and maintenance.

-The proposed water rate structure will recover costs from users more closely with how their use impacts the system.
+The approved water rate structure will recover costs from users more closely with how their use impacts the system.
 Therefore, customers with consistent monthly water usage are expected to see their bills decrease.
 Additional information can be found under the Documents tab on the right side of this page.

 How will my water bill be affected by this change?